Body of Lies (film): Cast

-Carice van Houten was cast as Roger's wife Gretchen Ferris, but all her scenes were deleted and she does not appear in the final cut.
+Carice van Houten was cast as Roger's wife Gretchen Ferris, but her scenes were deleted and she does not appear in the final cut.

 Themes

 Ridley Scott has made a previous film about the conflict between the Western and Arab civilizations, Kingdom of Heaven (2005), set during the Crusades.
 Body of Lies resumes this theme in the context of modern intelligence operations and terrorism.

 The film puts two contrasting characters on the same side.
 Ferris, the CIA man on the ground, is a dedicated Arabist fluent in the language; he relies on trust, local knowledge and HUMINT.
 Hoffman, his superior, who is detached at home in Washington, D.C., and at the CIA in Virginia, is more Machiavellian: he authorizes deceit, double-crossing, and violence by telephone and without scruple.
 The New Yorker interpreted him as "a greedy, American domestic animal—an advanced-media freak, always eating".

 Early in the film, Hoffman explains to his superiors that the terrorists' retreat to pre-tech age communication methods renders useless the high specification tools the CIA uses, which increases the worth of Ferris's human intelligence methods.
 The terrorists avoid mobile telephones and computers, preferring face-to-face communication and encoded written messages.
 By contrast, the Americans use sophisticated communication (Hoffman and Ferris regularly speak on the phone) and surveillance technology (high altitude spy planes offer a different point of view throughout).

-David Denby of The New Yorker said that this was Scott's suggestion that the CIA has the technology but not the human intelligence to properly fight terrorism in the Middle East.
+David Denby of The New Yorker said this was Scott's suggestion that the CIA has the technology but not the human intelligence to properly fight terrorism in the Middle East.
 Despite Hoffman's distance, the force and unintended consequences of his schemes are often borne by Ferris.
 The difference is underlined when Ferris, suffering weakened credibility, injured colleagues and personal risk, is reminded by Hoffman that "we are a results-driven organization".